rcverse/anpe-gui/anpe_gui/resources/gui_help.md

 ### Status Bar & Log Panel
 *   **Status Bar**: Located at the very bottom of the window.
 It displays the current state of the application (e.g., "ANPE Ready", "Processing...", "Export Complete", error messages).
 Click on the status message to toggle the Log Panel.
-*   **Log Panel**: A toggleable panel appearing above the status bar.
+*   **Log Panel**: A log panel can be toggled by clicking on the status bar.
 It shows more detailed logs about processing steps, model loading, potential warnings, and errors.
 Useful for troubleshooting.

 ### Settings Dialog (⚙️ Icon)
 Click the gear icon (<q>⚙️</q>) in the top-right corner to open the Settings dialog.
 This allows you to manage models, update the core library, and view application information.